The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": A Key Example: The Exponential Family

 \section{A Key Example: The Exponential Family}

-To build our argument, we now focus on the exponential family of probability distributions.
+We now focus on the exponential family of probability distributions.
 This family is not only a setting where the general structure of information geometry becomes remarkably clear, but it is also the most important statistical manifold from a physical standpoint.
 This is because it is deeply connected to the thermal equilibrium distributions, which lie at the heart of statistical mechanics \cite{jaynes1957}.

 An exponential family is a set of probability distributions whose probability density function can be written in the form: